digitickets/omnipay-gocardlessv2/README.md

 This is still in Development - DO NOT USE IN LIVE APPLICATIONS

-The following documentation is all old, relates to braintree and needs replacing

 You need to set your `access_token`.
 Setting `testMode` to true will use the `sandbox` environment.

 This gateway supports single payments or scheduled subscriptions via bank mandate only.
 For more details about what this gateway supports please consult [the documentation](https://developer.gocardless.com/api-reference/)